The Main Area at Mt. Avalon. The upper section of ...

 Mt.
 Avalon is great alternative to Mt.
 Willard on busy days.
 The hike to the multiple sections of ice flows is moderate and well worth it.
 The guide describes 5 routes but many more can be done.
 The views of Mt.
 Webster and Mt.
 Washington are excellent.
 On clear days you can expect sun for most of the day.

 Park at one of the many parking areas near the highland center on route 302 in Crawford Notch.
 Follow the Mt.
 Willard Trail located behind the yellow railroad station.
 Follow the moderate Willard Trail for roughly 1 mile to a point where the trail takes a 90 degree turn left.
 The ice flows on Avalon are just visible to the right.
 Bushwhack from the corner down into the valley and up the other side to the base of the ice flows.
 A riverbed will bring you up a gully to the base of the main area.
 Hopefully someone has already packed the trail for you!.
 Snowshoes are recommended if the trail is not in.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Avalon:

 Featured Route For Mt.
 Avalon

 Peer Pressure is the most beautiful ice line at Avalon.
 The flow is so wide it offers multiple ways to go.
 Up the center and left side it stays with the book rating of 3, but the ice up the right side of the flow is steep and probably 4.
 After the steep ice the route continues up more moderate slabs to the trees above.
 2 ropes or two raps will be necessary. ...[more]
 Browse More Classics in NH